'Not good enough' - Chelsea defenders running out of time to prove worth to Lampard | Goal.com

 Prior to the resumption of play in the Premier League after the coronavirus-enforced break, Chelsea were only targeting one major defensive addition: Leicester City left-back Ben Chilwell.

-Certain players, then, need to prove that their up to the task in the remaining four games of the season, particularly with Chelsea locked in a tight battle for a top-four finish with Leicester City and Manchester United.
+Certain players, then, need to prove that they're up to the task in the remaining four games of the season, particularly with Chelsea locked in a tight battle for a top-four finish with Leicester and Manchester United.

 For example, Reece James marked Wilfried Zaha out of Chelsea's home game against Palace back in October.
 However, the full-back was a weak link at Selhurst Park, with his cavalier attacking runs forward leaving his side exposed in defence.
 Time and time again, James was bailed out by Willian's excellent covering.